iotaledger/docs.iota.org/docs/for_devs/request_tw.md

 ## Contact Writers

 Tag the `@iotaledger/tech-writers` team in your PR.
-Tell what to do in the pull request description or in the comments.
+Tell what writers have to do in the pull request description or in the comments.

 ## Review the Commission